tamojit2000/Employee_Grade_Evaluation_ETL/README.md

    * Pull data from:

      * SQL / CSV / API sources containing the above tables.
-   * Load all datasets into a staging layer (e.g., Spark, Pandas, or SQL staging tables).
+   * Load all datasets into a staging layer and create LRFs (e.g., Spark, Pandas, or SQL staging tables).

 2. **Transform**